-Beyond Pesticides supports the proposal of the CS.
 The integrity of organic production must be maintained by preserving the integrity of compost.
 The NOSB must maintain control over synthetic materials allowed in organic production, as required by OFPA.
 Only synthetic materials that are specifically added to the National List through the prescribed process should be allowed in compost destined to be an input into organic production.
+Synthetics that do not meet the requirements of OFPA, including that they are "necessary to the production or handling of the agricultural product because of the unavailability of wholly natural substitute products" should not be added to the National List.
 Contaminants in broadly defined "compost feedstocks" cannot be predicted, but history suggests that more persistent toxic pollutants will be found.
 The petition from BPI should be denied.
 The NOSB should reopen the workplan item on contaminated inputs that is currently on hold.